jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 All of the above was done without even considering LS-Dyna or its pre-/postprocessing (here done via LS-PrePost).
 In order to apply the material model to a simulation, you need to set up a card for the keyword file.
 First, create a card `*MAT_USER_DEFINED_MATERIAL_MODELS` to refer to your user material.
 The material id in the option "MT" must equal the id in umatXX and utanXX (above it was 43).
 The value of "NHV" sets the number of used history variables, here (for elasticity) none are used in the material model.
 The option "IHYPER=1" stores the deformation gradient in the history "hsv" on top of the defined "NHV" (is not necessary for the above small strain elasticity).
 The parameters "P1" and "P2", for instance, contain the Young's modulus in "cm(1)" and the Poisson ratio in "cm(2)" in the picture, respectively.
 For our above elasticity material, we would type the values of the first and second Lame parameters into P1 and P2.

 <img src="https://github.com/jfriedlein/usrmat_LS-Dyna_Fortran/blob/master/images/LSDYNA%20-%20material-card%20example.png" width="500">

+## Code design
+* Outsource umat into separate file: Shown by Nader Abedrabbo here https://sites.google.com/site/aenader/umat-workshop/umat-implement together with the necessary makefile.
+* Split the code into multiple files

+> **note**
+>
+> However, this also means that changes in external files, e.g. libraries or outsourced codes, are not automatically detected and need to be compiled manually.
+The latter can be achieved by simply messing up the path in the include command, calling nmake, correcting the wrong path and calling nmake again.
+Now this include file is also recompiled.

+**@todo** Find a better and automated way to avoid this silly approach.
+**@todo** Check the makefile modifications to compile outsourced/external fortran files

 ## References/Further reading
 Now you are well advised to check out some other resources on this topic, such as: